Reviews You Can Rely On

 Print Quality

-We start with perhaps the most important metric a 3D Printer is judged by — its print quality.
-This metric accounts for 40% of the total score of each product in our lineup.
-FDM (fused deposition model, more info here) printers like this one fundamentally lag behind the complex detail that resin printers, such as the Anycubic Photon Mono 2, can produce.
-However, our head tester Graham Faulknor reasons that “if you weigh it against the benefits of FDM's generally lower cost, much better ease of use, and lack of a gooey resin mess to clean, I think the tradeoff can be worth it for a lot of people.”
+Print quality accounts for the majority of the overall score in our testing, and the M5 did pretty well.
+FDM (fused deposition model, more info here) printers like this one lag behind the complex detail that resin printers, such as the Anycubic Photon Mono 2, can produce.
+However, our head tester, Graham Faulknor, reasons that “if you weigh it against the benefits of FDM's generally lower cost, much better ease of use, and lack of a gooey resin mess to clean, I think the tradeoff can be worth it for a lot of people.”

 ankermake m5 - print quality is quite good out of the box with the m5.